JohnByrneJames/SpartaGlobalRepo/Notes/Week-10-Ansible-Configuration-Management/Day49_Training.md

 ### Use Infrastructure as Code to provision and manage any cloud, infrastructure or service.

-A lot of todays work can be found [HERE](https://github.com/JohnByrneJames/Terraform)
+A lot of today's work can be found [HERE](https://github.com/JohnByrneJames/Terraform)